 Hunt: Showdown’s Assassin has two forms: bug swarm, and a humanoid form with a fascinating backstory.
 It will take damage no matter what state it’s in, so shoot away.
 Be mindful that the Assassin will take less damage as a bug swarm, but don’t let that deter you from shooting at it.
 If the Assassin is in its humanoid form, damaging it will stun-lock it if you have a weapon that can attack rapidly.

 When Frenzied, it splits into clones that rush the player, exploding into a cloud of insects on contact.
 This cloud does little damage, but will obscure your vision heavily.
 While the bugs are on you, the Assassin will usually try to follow up with by sticking you with one of its bone spears, so try to get in cover.
-It’s a good thing the clones have a weak health pool and can be one-shot by anything.
+It’s a good thing the clones can be 1hko’d by anything, including melee attacks.

 Cheapest way to kill Assassin: Adrenaline shot + axe, again.
-Even though is it resistant to rending damage, the Assassin is very easily stunned by damage, so repeatedly whacking it with a heavy blade will end its career swiftly.
+Even though is it resistant to rending, the Assassin is very easily stunned by damage, so repeatedly whacking it with a heavy blade will end its career swiftly.
 The hammer and Bomb Lance are even better for this.
 Also use fire.

 All bosses are easily brought down with Pennyshot shells and explosives – including explosive ammo.
 The Sticky Dynamite is also a great all around anti-boss item.
-The Butcher in particular can take almost-lethal damage from it, but beware using sticky dynamite against the Spider and Assassin.
-The Spider boss might dodge the bomb, or rush you after getting stuck, blowing you up in the process.
-And if you manage to land the sticky dynamite on the Assassin, it will often drop the explosive when it splits into its clones or melts into swarm form, wasting your consumable.
-Use at your own risk, or just don’t use it at all.
+The Butcher in particular can take almost-lethal damage from it, but be careful when using sticky dynamite against the other bosses.
+The Spider might dodge the bomb, or rush you after it gets stuck, getting you caught in the blast.
+And if you manage to land the sticky dynamite on the Assassin, it will often drop the explosive when it splits into its clones or melts into swarm form, potentially wasting your consumable.
+Use at your own risk.

 Happy hunting, and keep an eye out for other players!
 The true boss in Hunt: Showdown is any hunter sneakier than you.